Micro Unit Part Three

 The first prompt we gave Google Gemini (Google 2026).

-The three micro interaction it output for us to try.
+The three micro interactions it output for us to try.
 We felt more drawn to the ‘Sound Hush’ as we felt it might serve as a chamber for people to sit in and be surrounded by the textiles that have gone to waste, acting as more of a statement rather than a solution.

 Sound Hush - Lo-fidelity Prototype: Fort-like barrier that somewhat muffles sound as we used many different fabrics.
 It was described as “comforting” and “calm.”